Edwin Stanton: McCormick v. Manny

 Stanton's role in Manny's legal trio was as a researcher.
 Though he admitted that George Harding, an established patent lawyer, was more adept at the scientific aspects of the case, Stanton worked to summarize the relevant jurisprudence and case law.
 To win McCormick v.
 Manny for Manny, Stanton, Harding and Watson had to impress upon the court that McCormick had no claim to exclusivity in his reaper's use of a divider, a mechanism on the outer end of the cutter-bar which separated the grain.
 A harvesting machine would not have worked properly without a divider, and Manny's defense knew this.
 However, to assure a win, Watson opted to use duplicity—he employed a model maker named William P. Wood to retrieve an older version of McCormick's reaper and alter it to be presented in court.
-Wood found a reaper in Virginia which was built in 1844, one year prior to McCormick's patent being granted.
+Wood found a reaper in Virginia, which was built in 1844, one year prior to McCormick's patent being granted.
 He had a blacksmith straighten the curved divider, knowing that the curved divider in Manny's reaper would not conflict with a straight one in McCormick's reaper.
 After using a salt and vinegar solution to add rust to where the blacksmith had worked to ensure the antiquity of the machine was undeniable, Wood sent the reaper to Cincinnati.
-Stanton was joyed when he examined the altered reaper, and knew the case was theirs.
+Stanton was overjoyed when he examined the altered reaper and knew the case was theirs.
 Arguments for the case began in September 1855.
 In March 1856, Justices John McLean and Thomas Drummond delivered a ruling in favor of John Manny.
 McCormick appealed the decision to the Supreme Court, and McCormick v.
 Manny, was, all of a sudden, a political issue, and the matters concerning the case found their way to the floor of Congress.
 Stanton would later appoint Wood to be superintendent of the military prisons of the District of Columbia during the Civil War.

 Second marriage

-In February 1856 Stanton became engaged to Ellen Hutchinson, sixteen years Stanton's junior.
-She came from a prominent family in the city; her father was Lewis Hutchinson, a wealthy merchant and warehouseman and a descendant of Merriweather Lewis.
+In February 1856, Stanton became engaged to Ellen Hutchinson, 16 years Stanton's junior.
+She came from a prominent family in the city; her father was Lewis Hutchinson, a wealthy merchant and warehouseman and a descendant of Meriwether Lewis.
 They were married on June 25, 1856, at Hutchinson's father's home.
-Stanton moved to Washington where Stanton's expected important work with the Supreme Court.
+Stanton moved to Washington, where Stanton expected important work with the Supreme Court.